In this post, you will see knitting tips for beginners for those of you who have just started your knitting journey.

 But the easiest knitting stitch would be the garter stitch.

-It’s the most basic knitting stitch pattern and then the next best stitch to move to would be the purl stitch.
+It’s the most basic knitting stitch pattern and the first stitch knitters experiment with.

-It’s important to practice the basic knitting stitch patterns at first.
+The combination of knit and purl stitches creates the stockinette stitch.
+It’s essential to practice the basic knitting stitch patterns at first.

 Check out 12 Simple Knitting Stitches For Beginners here.